Physical Therapy Guide to Headaches

 Feb 5, 2019

-Problematic headaches that last may need intervention and treatment by a physical therapist—or referral to another health care provider.
+Headaches that last may need treatment by a physical therapist — or referral to another health care provider.